henningte/elco/README.md

   )
 ```

-Further information can be found in the vignettes:

-- [Importing and Manipulating IRMS
-  data](vignettes/v002-irms-functions.Rmd)

 ### How to cite

-Please cite this compendium as:
+Please cite this package as:

 > Teickner, H. and Knorr, K.-H., (2023). *elco: Handling data on
-> chemical element contents and isotope signatures.*.
-Accessed 06 Sep
+> chemical element contents and isotope signatures*.
+Accessed 25 Sep
 > 2023.
 Online at <https://github.com/henningte/elco>

-### Acknowledgments

-We thank Gałka et al. (2019) for the provision of test data.

 ### Licenses